ekinata/WentPlate/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ for the Go community
-- Inspired by modern project scaffolding tools
+- Inspired by Laravel Artisan and modern project scaffolding tools
 - Thanks to all contributors and users

 ---